Carlos Gimeno Valero

 Carlos Gimeno Valero (born 25 June 2001) is a Spanish tennis player.

-Gimeno Valero has a career high ATP singles ranking of World No. 260 achieved on 9 August 2021.
-He also has a career high doubles ranking of World No. 1508 achieved on 2 December 2019.
+Gimeno Valero has a career high ATP singles ranking of World No. 260 achieved on 9 August 2021 and a career high doubles ranking of World No. 1,508 achieved on 2 December 2019.

 Juniors

 As a junior, Gimeno Valero reached his highest ranking of No. 12 in the world, in the combined singles and doubles junior ranking system.
 This was highlighted by a runner-up finish at the 2019 Wimbledon where he was defeated in the championship match by Japanese player Shintaro Mochizuki in straight sets 3–6, 2–6.